10 Easy Diet Hacks You Need to Try Right Now

-Break down these goals into daily habits like cutting 50 calories here and making a healthy swap there, and suddenly it's simple to slim down and slash your risk of Diabetes.
-Use these Eat This, Not That!-approved, science-backed diet hacks to dodge hundreds of calories by the end of the day and lose weight easily:
+All you have to do is break down these goals into daily habits.
+Think cutting 50 calories here and making a healthy swap there.
+Then, it's suddenly very simple to slim down and reap the benefits of these lifestyle changes, including slashing your risk of diabetes.
+Use these easy, science-backed diet hacks we rounded up to help you dodge hundreds of calories by the end of the day and lose weight easily.

 Dine by Candlelight

 Taking time to set the mood may increase your meal satisfaction, making you less likely to overeat.
-A recent study of fast food restaurants found that customers who dined in a relaxed environment with dimmed lights and mellow music ate 175 fewer calories per meal than if they were in a more typical restaurant environment.
+A study published in the journal Psychological Reports found that fast-food restaurant customers who dined in a relaxed environment with dimmed lights and mellow music ate 175 fewer calories per meal than if they were in a more typical restaurant environment.

 Eat the Whole Thing

-Harvard researchers found that swapping three glasses of fruit juice a week with three servings of whole fruit was associated with a 7 percent risk reduction for Type 2 diabetes.
+Harvard researchers found that swapping three glasses of fruit juice a week with three servings of whole fruit was associated with a 7% risk reduction for Type 2 diabetes.

 Indulge in Snaxercise

-A recent study found that men and women with Type 2 diabetes who engaged in a 6-minute exercise “hors d’oeuvres” three times daily—before breakfast, lunch and dinner—saw lower post-meal blood sugar levels than they had in baseline testing.
+A study found that men and women with Type 2 diabetes who engaged in a 6-minute exercise "hors d'oeuvres" three times daily—before breakfast, lunch, and dinner—saw lower post-meal blood sugar levels than they had in baseline testing.
+Just make sure you're choosing the right snack and not any of the unhealthiest snacks on the planet!

 Use Smaller Bowls

-Researchers found that people who were given larger bowls, served and ate 16 percent more than those given smaller bowls.
+Researchers found that people who were given larger bowls, served and ate 16% more than those given smaller bowls.
 Take advantage of the visual illusion with belly-friendly mini bowls or ramekins.

 Unplug Before You Chow Down

 Resist the urge to eat or drink while you watch the tube or check your email.
-Research published in the American Journal of Clinical Nutrition shows that people who eat while distracted eat 10 percent more in one sitting than they would otherwise.
+Research published in the American Journal of Clinical Nutrition shows that people who eat while distracted eat 10% more in one sitting than they would otherwise.
+Add it to the list of bad habits that give you belly fat!

 Eat Before You Eat